-The Agency will - except if Article 46 FPA applies - make the pre-financing payment to the coordinator within 30 days, either from the entry into force of the Specific Agreement (see Article 25) or from 10 days before the starting date of the specific action (see Article 3), whichever is the latest.
+The Agency will - except if Article 54 of the Framework Partnership Agreement applies - make the pre-financing payment to the coordinator within 30 days, either from the entry into force of the Specific Agreement (see Article 21) or from 10 days before the starting date of the specific action (see Article 3), whichever is the latest.

-An amount of EUR 11,267.66 (eleven thousand two hundred and sixty seven EURO and sixty six eurocents), corresponding to 5% of the maximum grant amount (see Article 4.1), is retained by the Agency from the pre-financing payment and transferred into the 'Guarantee Fund'.
+An amount of EUR 11,267.66 (eleven thousand two hundred and sixty seven EURO and sixty six eurocents), corresponding to the 5% of the maximum grant amount (see Article 4.1), is retained by the Agency from the pre-financing payment and transferred into the 'Guarantee Fund'.